999pingGG/tds/README.md

-# Tiny Data Structures
+# Tiny Data Structures (WIP)
-A WIP header-only collection of simple, type-safe data structures and containers for C. So far compiles absolutely warning-free.
+A header-only collection of simple, type-safe data structures and containers for C. So far compiles absolutely warning-free.

 ## Requirements